immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

     $ git commit -m "Database config and twitter creds"
     $ git push

-And now we can wait.
+And now we wait.
 The first push will take a few minutes.
-You should login to your app and run:
+Immutant will be installed and started, your app deployed, the app's dependencies fetched, the database schema installed, etc. You should login to your app and view the logs while your app boots:

+    $ ssh a4117d5ebac04c5f8114f7a96eba2737@poorsmatic-jimi.rhcloud.com
     $ tail_all

-Eventually, you should see a log message saying `Deployed "your-clojure-application.clj"`, at which point you can go to http://poorsmatic-$namespace.rhcloud.com, enter *bieber* and then watch your `server.log`.
-Reload the page to see the URL's and the counts.
+Eventually, you should see a log message saying `Deployed "your-clojure-application.clj"`, at which point you can go to
+<http://poorsmatic-$namespace.rhcloud.com>, enter *bieber* and then
+watch your `server.log` fill up with meaningless drivel.
+Reload the page to see the scraped URL's and counts.

 # The REPL

+You may have noticed the nREPL and Swank ports configured in the deployment descriptor above.
+They are not externally accessible.
+They can only be accessed via an ssh tunnel secured with your private key.

 Run the following:

     $ rhc port-forward -a poorsmatic

-If it works -- it may not, depending on your OS -- you can then connect your nREPL client to `localhost:27888`.
-If it doesn't work, try this:
+Depending on your OS, this may not work.
+If it doesn't, try:

     $ ssh -L 27888:127.11.205.129:27888 a4117d5ebac04c5f8114f7a96eba2737@poorsmatic-jimi.rhcloud.com

-But replace `127.11.205.129` with whatever `rhc port-forward` told you (or log on to your app and `echo $OPENSHIFT_INTERNAL_IP`) and use your own ssh URI.
+But replace `127.11.205.129` with whatever `rhc port-forward` told you (or ssh to your instance and `echo $OPENSHIFT_INTERNAL_IP`) and use your own ssh URI.

+Once the tunnel is established, you can then connect to the remote REPL at `127.0.0.1:27888` using whatever REPL client you prefer.

 # Tune in next time...

-Immutant's clustering capabilities yield its coolest features, e.g. load-balanced message distribution, highly-available services and scheduled jobs, etc. But clustering is a pain to configure when multicast is disabled.
+Immutant's clustering capabilities yield some of its coolest features, e.g. load-balanced message distribution, highly-available services and scheduled jobs, etc. But clustering is a pain to configure when multicast is disabled.
 OpenShift aims to simplify that, but it's [not quite there yet][883944].
 In a future post, I hope to demonstrate